aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 interactions such as intraguild predation, which may also have a phylogenetic signal [@Pfennig2000].
 To our knowledge, the relationship of phylogeny to predator distribution, diet, and intraguild interactions has never been investigated in a single study.

-We tested for the effects of phylogenetic distance on distribution, diet and interactions of predators living in a natural mesocosm: water reservoirs found inside bromeliad leaves.
+We tested for the effects of phylogenetic distance on the distribution, diet and interactions of predators living in a natural mesocosm: water reservoirs found inside bromeliad leaves.
 Bromeliads (Bromeliaceae) are flowering plants abundant in the Neotropics.
 Within this aquatic food web, damselfly larvae (e.g. *Leptagrion* spp., Odonata:Coenagrionidae) are important predators that dramatically reduce insect colonization [@Hammill2015]